stfree/Crossword/README.md

 - [x] Add example of jest snapshot test
   - "Instead of rendering the graphical UI, which would require building the entire app, you can use a test renderer to quickly generate a serializable value for your React tree." - Jest Docs
 - [x] Add yarn command to run both majestic and storybook at the same time
+- [ ] Think about name for capstone project
 - [ ] Create public repo (maybe org too)
 - [ ] Lock down main branch of public repo
 - [ ] setup ci for public repo